 If there are injuries resulting from the accident, your insurance adjuster becomes especially important to you.
 When there are injuries in a car accident in Mexico, either or both parties may be arrested until liability (fault) is determined and the extent of the injuries and cost of them are determined.

-If your vehicle is undrivable and you have full coverage, your adjuster will arrange for it to be towed to the nearest service center.
-You will want to check what towing services are included in your policy.
-Most likely, these services will not include towing your vehicle back to the U.S. for repair.
+If your vehicle is undrivable and you have full coverage, your adjuster will arrange for it to be towed to the nearest approved service center.
+Your insurer will not pay to tow your vehicle back to the U.S. for repair.
 Mexpro's MexVisit® travel assistance helps cover towing costs back to the U.S., however.

-If you are towing a trailer or boat, your insurance policy must include them specifically, or the entire coverage may be void in the event of an accident.
+If you are towing a trailer or boat, your insurance policy must include them specifically, if you want them covered for an accident.

 Car Accident in Mexico Checklist